FelipeZerokun/CV/README.md

 [Visit the portfolio website](https://felipezerokun.github.io/CV/index.html)

-Replace `YOUR-GITHUB-PAGES-URL` with the final GitHub Pages address after publishing the website.

 ## About Me

 I am a Mechatronics Engineer from Ecuador with an M.Eng. in **Artificial Intelligence for Smart Sensors and Actuators** from Technische Hochschule Deggendorf in Germany.